MartinBeseda/SelectQAOA/README.md

 section is completely generalized and automated, so there is no need for manual configurations.

+The files that contain the execution of BootQA and the empirical evaluations between SelectQA and BootQA are different and its description follows.

+### stats.py

+This file, contained in the root folder, executes the empirical comparisons between SelectQAOA, SelectQA and BootQA, and it is not necessary to configure it.
+The final results are stored in ".results/stats_results.csv" file.

 ## Results Files

-The "./results" contains all the results obtained by SelectQAOA, DIV-GA, Additional Greedy, SelectQA and BootQA after all the experiment executions.
+The "./results" folder contains all the results obtained by SelectQAOA, DIV-GA, Additional Greedy, SelectQA and BootQA after all the experiment executions.
 These files are needed to make all the empirical evaluations and comparisons between the three methods.
-The results files are in the "./results" folder and are divided by algorithm.
+The ".results/stats_results.csv" file contains the results of the statistical comparisons between SelectQAOA, SelectQA, and BootQA.